khengwei118/ImageRecognition/README.md

 ## Known issues
 - Image Recognition generally works well, but due to labels limitation it can only recognize 1000 objects.
 - Certain phones would get image rotated in certain cases due to EXIF data.

+## Credits
+Credits to Adriana for drawing app logos and graphics.